osazeejedi/web3-frontend/README.md

 # Staking Dapp with NFT whitelisting

-kindling connect to the Dapp on the polygon network
+kindly connect to the Dapp on the polygon network